 What we did

-One of our Water For Life engineer from IAAAE United Kingdom traveled to Niger in 2013 and volunteered for a month.
-As a field engineer, he rehabilitated a total of 58 water wells in Niamey, Tera, Dosso and Flingue.
-His fluency in french has been a great asset.
-He had meetings with government officials, contractors and village headmen to brief them about our IAAAE projects.
+Two of our engineers from United Kingdom & Germany traveled to Niger in 2016 and volunteered for a month.
+As a field engineers, they managed the rehabilitation of 53 water wells including 3 new boreholes in Tahoua Region, Niger.
+Meetings with government officials, contractors and village chiefs were held in order to brief them about the IAAAE projects

-The rehabilitation of 58 water wells is providing clean water to over 23,000 people.
+The rehabilitation of 53 water wells including 3 new boreholes, is providing clean water to over 50,000 people.
 Training to locals have been provided to fix minor issues related to the India Mark II hand pump.